upkie/upkie/README.md

 ## Python API

-The Python API allows us to control Upkie from standalone Python scripts:
+The Python API allows us to control Upkie from standalone Python scripts.
+It is convenient for rapid prototyping directly on the robot.

 ### Installation